Best Solar Charger For Backpacking Adventures

 Editor’s Choice

-The BigBlue 3 is a punch-packing charger that’s absolutely ideal for buyers with multiple power-hungry devices.
+The BigBlue 3 is a powerful solar charger ideal for buyers with multiple power-hungry devices and winner of our editor’s choice award.

 This is the most powerful product on our list, with an actual output of 20 watts max.
 It comes with six IPX4-rated, water-resistant solar panels that fold out.
 The benefit of having six panels of solar cells is that it makes charging your devices faster.
 However, it also means that the BB is quite heavy.
 At 23 oz., this is no lightweight, but the added power makes it well worth it in our eyes.